Swedish nuclear weapons program: Defence research and design research

-Freedom of action and enhanced defense research
+Freedom of action and enhanced defence research

 In November 1958, Tage Erlander convened a party Atomic Weapons Committee (AWC) where advocates from both sides and military experts got together.
 The Prime Minister was initially inclined to take the pro-nuclear side, in the meantime he did not want to risk dividing the party over the nuclear issue.
 The Social Democrats, who kept losing their electorate, had to build a coalition with the adamantly anti-nuclear Communists.
 Olof Palme was Secretary of the Working Group on the nuclear issue.

 Palme presented his report on 12 November 1959.
 The report suggests that Sweden should choose to maintain its freedom of action, i.e. not to commit to any views in the issue of nuclear weapons acquisition.
 As a concession to the nuclear opponents, Palme suggested to postpone the final decision on the acquisition of nuclear weapons.
 Freedom of action should be maintained through continued nuclear weapons research and a clear demonstration to the nuclear weapons supporters that the research would not imply any real delay as the civil nuclear program had been pursued in parallel to the military program for several years.
-The research was not explicitly promoted as a replacement for L-program, rather it was promoted as "expanded defense research".
+The research was not explicitly promoted as a replacement for L-program, rather it was promoted as "expanded defence research".
 This report implied that the drafted 1958 S-program could be continued and in fact moved even closer to the L-program in scope.
 The leadership of the Social Democratic party adopted the working group's line on 14 December 1959, so did the Party Congress in 1960.
 The Government Directive to FOA was issued on 17 June 1960.
 As a result, in 1958, the Swedish government prohibited research and development (R&D) of nuclear weapons.
 Regardless, research activities related to how best to defend against a nuclear weapons attack were continued.